5 Majestic Non-Toxic Headboards for any Budget

 The most popular headboard materials are:

 • Wood: One of the most commonly used headboard materials, wood can be a renewable resource that doesn’t naturally release toxic chemicals.
-However, certain types of wood may contain potentially hazardous finishes that can leach out harmful toxins such as formaldehyde and arsenic.
+However, certain types of wood may contain potentially hazardous finishes that can leach out harmful toxins such as formaldehyde (EPA).
 Wood headboards are popular because it’s easy to find many different options to match the style of standard wood bed frames.

 • Bamboo: One of the fastest-growing plants in the world, bamboo is an eco-friendly material that is usually safe from toxic chemicals.
 However, choosing a supplier that adheres to strict harvesting regulations is crucial.